Lao language: Syllables

-Morphology
+Grammar

 The majority of Lao words are monosyllabic, and are not inflected to reflect declension or verbal tense, making Lao an analytic language.
 Special particle words serve the purpose of prepositions and verb tenses in lieu of conjugations and declensions.
 Lao is a subject–verb–object (SVO) language, although the subject is often dropped.
 In contrast to Thai, Lao uses pronouns more frequently.